arkency/posts/posts/2019-10-31-how-to-migrate-large-database-tables-without-a-headache.md

 At that time we used MySQL and we had no other option than to deal with it.
 You may be in a more fortunate situation, i.e. on Postgres :)

-Thew are a few problem with millions of rows and hundreds of gigabytes all in a single database table:
+There are a few problems with millions of rows and hundreds of gigabytes all in a single database table:

 * some schema changes involve making a copy of existing table, i.e. when changing the type of used column and having to convert existing data